-- Manage the administration of internal and external exams, including entries, seating, resources, results, special consideration, and access arrangements. - Advise the senior leadership team (SLT), subject leads, teachers, and other relevant support staff on annual exams timetables and procedures as set by awarding bodies. - Oversee the production and distribution of an annual calendar for all exams in which candidates will be involved and communicate regularly with staff about imminent deadlines and events.
-This calendar must be provided to all staff and candidates. - Ensure that candidates and their parents are informed of, and understand, aspects of the exams timetable that will affect them. - Check with teaching staff that the necessary non-exam assessments and/or coursework are completed on time and in accordance with JCQ Regulations - Provide and confirm detailed data on estimated entries - Maintain systems and processes to support the timely entry of candidates for their exams. - Receive, check, and securely store all exam papers and completed scripts, and ensure that scripts are dispatched as per the guidelines. - Administer access arrangements and make applications for special consideration following the regulations in the JCQ guidance on the special consideration process. - Identify and manage exam timetable clashes. - Account for income and expenditures relating to all exam costs/charges. - Line manage the exam invigilators, organising the recruitment, training, and monitoring of a team of exams invigilators responsible for the conduct of exams. - Ensure candidates' non-exam assessments and/or coursework marks are submitted correctly and on schedule, along with any other material required by the awarding bodies. - Track, dispatch, and store returned non-exam assessments and/or coursework. - Complete attendance registers for examination and non-exam assessments and/or coursework and ensure prompt dispatch to the awarding organisation.
-For written examinations, a copy will be passed to the Attendance Officers. - Arrange for dissemination of exam results and certificates to candidates, and forward, in consultation with the SLT, any post-results service requests. - Investigate any candidate malpractice and report all suspected or actual incidents of malpractice (including staff or candidate), in line with the JCQ guidance on suspected malpractice in examinations and assessments. - Advise on appeals and re-marks.
+- Complying with JCQ Cyber Security Regulations when using Awarding Organisation Secure Sites. - Obtain centre and programme approval and maintain compliance with all regulations. - Advise the senior leadership team (SLT), subject leads, teachers, and other relevant support staff on regulations, timetables and procedures as set by awarding bodies. - Manage the administration of internal and external exams, including entries, seating, resources, results, post-results services, special consideration, and access arrangements. - Maintain systems to support these processes and manage with third-party systems to ensure data is accurate and complete. - Implement policies and procedures to manage all aspects of the examinations and non-examination system, ensuring compliance with JCQ Regulations, TCAT policy, GDPR, Health and Safety and other appropriate regulation. - Comply with Centre Inspections and Audits from JCQ or Awarding Organisations. - Account for income and expenditures relating to all exam costs/charges. - Line manage the exam invigilators, organising the recruitment, training, and monitoring of a team of exams invigilators responsible for the conduct of exams. - Oversee the production and distribution of an annual calendar and timetables for all exams, nonexam assessments, and other administrative actions, including the management of clashes, and ensure this is regularly communicated with, and understood by, staff, candidates, and parents. - Oversee the arrangements for non-exam assessments and/or coursework, ensuring they are completed on time and in accordance with JCQ Regulations. - Ensure candidates' non-exam assessments and/or coursework marks and samples are submitted correctly and on schedule, along with any other material required by the awarding bodies. - Make appropriate preparation for examinations ensuring they are conducted in line with JCQ Regulations. - Build partnerships with pastoral teams to pro-actively support candidates during their exams. - Receive, check, and securely store all exam papers and completed scripts, and ensure that scripts are dispatched as per the guidelines. - Administer access arrangements, including the provision of timetable variations, alternate sites and transferred candidates. - Make applications for special consideration following the examinations. - Complete attendance registers for examination and non-exam assessments and/or coursework and ensure prompt dispatch to the awarding organisation.
+For written examinations, a copy will be passed to the Attendance Officers. - Arrange for dissemination of exam results and certificates to candidates, and forward, in consultation with the SLT, any post-results service requests. - Advise on post-result services and implement processes for requesting, tracking, and responding to requests from staff and candidates. - Investigate any candidate malpractice and report all suspected or actual incidents of malpractice (including staff or candidate), in line with the JCQ guidance on suspected malpractice in examinations and assessments.